Last Updated on October 20, 2025

 What is Nicotine Withdrawal?

-Nicotine withdrawal is your body’s response to the absence of nicotine after you’ve developed a dependence.
-Nicotine, a highly addictive compound found in tobacco and vaping products, alters brain chemistry over time.
+Nicotine withdrawal is your body’s response to the absence of nicotine after you’ve developed a nicotine addiction.
+Nicotine, a highly addictive compound found in tobacco vaping products, and even non‑nicotine vapes alters brain chemistry over time.

 The brain begins to depend on nicotine to release chemicals like dopamine.
 Researchers link dopamine to feelings of pleasure and reward.
 When you quit nicotine, the brain must re-adjust to functioning without it.
 This chemical shift causes a range of physical and emotional symptoms that people classify together as nicotine withdrawal.
 Although uncomfortable, these symptoms are temporary and a normal part of recovery.

 How Long Does Nicotine Withdrawal Last?